 While Flying Circus, as a game, is often forgotten when recounting the history of online simulations, it does represent a very important milestone for JG I. Previously, as with INN, air battles were restricted to 2v2 affairs, never allowing the squadron to fully fly with itself.
 With Flying Circus, however, JG I was finally able to field up to 20 pilots at once, allowing the squadron to fly with a large section of its official roster.
-This, along with the games enhanced features, dramatically changed how JG I both flew and fought.
+This, along with the game’s enhanced features, dramatically changed how JG I both flew and fought.

 JG I would fly Simguild’s Flying Circus almost exclusively until Red Baron II was released on 30 October 1997.
-By 2 December 1997, the majority of JG I was once again flying on a Sierra owned online gaming system, this time called the World Opponent Network (WON.net) area.
+By 2 December 1997, the majority of JG I was once again flying on a Sierra-owned online gaming system, this time called the World Opponent Network (WON.net) area.
 However, WON.net was plagued by terrible problems, and many JG I pilots found themselves instead flying off of Kali (a multiplayer emulator).

 Citing Red Baron II’s poor flight models, as well as the continuing problems with WON.net, about half of the squadron wanted to see JG I exclusively dedicate itself towards Simguild’s Flying Circus.
-The schism that resulted reduced JG I to approximately 18 Red Baron II pilots, as many of the Flying Circus advocates left JG I in order to join or start new squadrons.
+The schism that resulted reduced JG I to approximately 18 Red Baron II pilots, as many of the Flying Circus advocates left JG I to join or start new squadrons.

 Despite the internecine conflict, JG I continued to grow.
 In June 1998, JG I was the first World War One cyber-squadron to create a dedicated ground attack wing.
-At first called Bogohl 1, this group was re-designated Schlasta 2, and specialized in multi-functional bombing, reconnaissance, escort and ground attack duties, much like the real Schlachtstaffeln did during the First World War.
+At first, called Bogohl 1, this group was re-designated Schlasta 2, and specialized in multi-functional bombing, reconnaissance, escort, and ground attack duties, much like the real Schlachtstaffeln did during the First World War.
 Schlasta 2 was eventually demobilized in November 2001.

 JG I also had the honor of being involved in the beta testing of Red Baron 3D, which was eventually released on 27 October 1998.
 Red Baron 3D, a heavily patched version of Red Baron II, fixed the majority of problems found within the original game, and as a result, JG I’s numbers swelled.

 In March 1999, JG I participated in its first “war tournament”.
-JG I flew alongside the KA7 squadron, and against the Wing Walkers, the Lafayette Escadrille (LE) and the RAF 209.
+JG I flew alongside the KA7 squadron, and against the Wing Walkers, the Lafayette Escadrille (LE), and the RAF 209.
 In April of that same year, JG I became involved in the “Great War” tournaments, hosted by the RAF and JG2.

 It was also in April 1999, when the “Stabs Offiziere der Flieger von JG 1” (Stofl) was officially founded.
 The Stofl (then called the SODF), was designed to consist of the Jastaführers (Jasta commanders) and the Geschwaderkommandeur of JG I so that they could vote on matters ranging from promotions, medals, commendations, and various other intra-squadron matters.